Introduction

 Semantic Correctness Metrics

-• Semantic metrics assess whether the generated code performs the intended task or functionality.
+• The following semantic metrics assess whether the generated code performs the intended task or functionality:

 • Exact Match (EM): Checks if the generated code exactly matches a reference solution.
 This metric is strict and doesn’t account for equivalent solutions that are syntactically different.